Who can I contact with questions?

 Will I receive a degree?

-This is a non-degree pathway.
-The U of A transcripts can be used to apply to future degree programs or to apply for the NCA Certificate of Qualification.
+This is a non-degree pathway, however transcripts can be used to apply to future degree programs or to apply for the NCA Certificate of Qualification.

 What are non-instructional fees?

-These are fees that all University of Alberta students are required to pay.
+All University of Alberta students are required to pay non-instructional fees.
 A breakdown of the fees can be found here.

-Can I extend my participation for one or two semesters to complete more courses?
+Can I extend my participation for one or two terms to complete more courses?